Connect a custom domain to Firebase Hosting (2026 guide)

 # location: https://yourbrand.com/ (if apex is canonical)

-curl -vIconfirms. - Both apex and www are registered in Firebase Hosting; one canonical, one redirecting.
+• Both apex and www are registered in Firebase Hosting: one canonical, one redirecting.

-- Search Console has the new domain verified as Domain property.
+• Search Console has the new domain verified as a Domain property.

 Common pitfalls

-- Forgetting to add both apex and www, then losing traffic from one variant.
+• Registering only apex or only www, then losing traffic from the other variant.

-- Aggressive DNS caching at the registrar — clear the registrar’s cache or wait an hour.
+• Aggressive DNS caching at the registrar.
+Clear the registrar’s cache or wait for the lowered TTL to expire.

-- Putting the site behind Cloudflare proxy (“orange cloud”) before SSL is issued — break the proxy temporarily, let Firebase issue the cert, then re-enable.
+• Enabling Cloudflare’s proxy (“orange cloud”) before SSL is issued.
+Set the record to “DNS only” (grey cloud), let Firebase issue the cert, then re-enable the proxy.

 FAQ

-- Should I make apex or www primary?: In 2026 most indie sites use apex as primary.
-Pick one, set it as canonical everywhere (Search Console, sitemap, canonical tags).
+• Should I make apex or www primary?
+As of June 2026 most indie sites use the apex as primary.
+Pick one, set it as canonical everywhere (Search Console, sitemap, rel="canonical" tags), and let the other 301 to it.

-- Can I move from another host without downtime?: Yes if you lower the TTL on existing records first (300 seconds), verify the new setup on a preview channel, then switch records.
+• Can I move from another host without downtime?
+Yes.
+Lower the TTL on existing records to 300 seconds first, validate the new setup on a Firebase preview channel, then switch the records.
+For zero SSL gap, use Advanced setup so the certificate provisions before you redirect traffic.

-- Why does the dashboard still say “needs setup” after I added records?: Either propagation is incomplete or the record values do not exactly match.
-Re-copy from Firebase and use
+• Why does the dashboard still say “needs setup” after I added records?
+Either propagation is incomplete or the record values do not match exactly.
+Re-copy from the console and verify with dig.
+If DNS is correct but the loop persists, see the Fastly “Needs setup” note in pitfalls above.

-digto verify. - Why does the same domain work on Vercel within minutes but fail on Firebase?: Different ownership models.
-Vercel auto-issues certs once the CNAME or A record resolves; Firebase needs the separate TXT verification step first (why a domain works on Vercel but not Firebase).
+• Why does the same domain work on Vercel in minutes but fail on Firebase?
+Different ownership models.
+Vercel auto-issues certificates once the CNAME or A record resolves; Firebase needs the separate TXT verification step first (why a domain works on Vercel but not Firebase).

-- Can I use Cloudflare in front of Firebase?: Yes.
-Set the Cloudflare DNS record to “DNS only” (grey cloud) during cert issuance, then switch to “Proxied” (orange cloud) afterwards.
+• Can I put Cloudflare in front of Firebase?
+Yes.
+Set the Cloudflare DNS record to “DNS only” (grey cloud) during certificate issuance, then switch it to “Proxied” (orange cloud) afterward.